Knowledge Base

 Answer: The updated validity period applies only to newly issued certificates after the policy goes into effect.
 Any certificates that were issued previously with longer lifespans will continue functioning normally and will not require early renewal or replacement.

-Q3: Do profiles have to be updated manually, or will Sectigo apply the changes automatically when the 200-day term becomes effective?
+Q3: Do profiles have to be updated manually, or will Sectigo apply the changes automatically when the 199-day term becomes effective?

-Answer: All profile terms exceeding 199 days will be automatically removed in March as part of the policy enforcement.
+Answer: All profile terms exceeding 199 days were automatically removed in March 2026 as part of the policy enforcement.

 How to create a report in SCM to filter DCV for revalidation process within days?